astra-uu-se/gecode-lns-experiments/README.md

 ```

 The experiments of each problem with and without the dependency curation scheme
-will be run and the results will be saved in `.txt` files in the `results`
+will be run, and the results will be saved in `.txt` files in the `results`
 subdirectory.

 ### Converting the Results to JSON